 Kindergarteners Entering First Grade

 Kindergarteners entering the first grade will be warmly welcomed on the first day of school at the traditional German “Erster Schultag” ceremony.
 Parents, grandparents and students gather on the morning of the first day of school to congratulate their children and wish them good luck.
 Second grade students proudly present each new first grader with a traditional and often hand-made cone-shaped “Schultute” filled with sweets, school supplies and other surprises.
-This ceremony gets the first day of school for the first graders off to a great start as they meet their teachers and are led to their new classrooms.
+This ceremony on the first day of school gets the first graders off to a great start as they meet their teachers and are led to their new classrooms.

 New Children Entering Primary School

-When new children enter the primary grades, which can be any time of the year in an international school, they are welcomed into our ISR Community by an ambassador and a homeroom buddy who shows them around and translate, if necessary.
+When new children enter the primary grades, which can be any time of the year in an international school, they are welcomed into our ISR Community by an ambassador and a homeroom buddy who shows them around and will translate, if necessary.
 They will be placed in the right language level for English and German, based on their knowledge check results.

-Most children adjust quite quickly in the friendly and positive environment that ISR provides.
+Most children adjust quickly in the friendly and positive environment that ISR provides.
 The Academic Head of Primary School is on hand to assist and monitor our new students.
 For those children who might need a bit extra support, students and parents are invited to contact the Head of Primary who works individually with each child and family to develop creative and effective solutions to help children adjust at their own pace and feel at home at ISR.

 Positive Learning Environment

 Our students adjust easily because we create a warm, friendly and helpful environment.
 A positive learning environment helps engage each student and makes learning fun!

 At ISR, teachers and staff use creative ways to acknowledge and reward good grades, responsible behavior and achievement that lay the foundation for us to realize our vision of “Enabling great minds and strong characters.”